-CIS Description Notes

-Status

-Code

-H1 CIS - POTENTIALLY ELIGIBILE Use this code for potentially eligible members

-who have been identified based on ICD codes or

-other evidence.

-H2 CIS - CONFIRMED ELIGIBLE Use this code for confirmed eligible members , not yet consented to participate in program services. Н3 CIS - NOT ELIGIBILE Use this code for not eligible members who do not meet program requirements. Н4 CIS - ELIGIBILE REFUSED Use this code for eligible members, who refused to participate in the program. Н5 CIS - HOUSING PRE-TENANCY Use this code for eligible members, consented to enroll in CIS Pre-Tenancy Services. Н6 CIS - HOUSING TENANCY Use this code for eligible members , consented to enroll in CIS Tenancy Services .
-H7 CIS - ELIGIBLE LOST TO Use this code for enrolled members (Pre-Tenancy FOLLOW UP or Tenancy Services) who have been lost to follow up with 3 or more unsuccessful attempts by the health plan in the past 3 months. Н8 CIS - POTENCIALLY ELIGIBLE Use this code for potentially eligible members UNABLE TO CONTACT (found eligible by health plan) who have been unable to contact with 3 or more unsuccessful attempts by the health plan in the past 6 months.
+CIS Status Code Description Notes H1 CIS - POTENTIALLY ELIGIBLE Use this code for potentially eligible members who have been identified based on ICD codes or other evidence and outreach IS NOT authorized . НА CIS - POTENTIALLY ELIGIBLE WITH OUTREACH AUTHORIZED Use this code for potentially eligible members who have been identified based on ICD codes or other evidence and outreach IS authorized.
+H2 CIS - CONFIRMED ELIGIBLE Use this code for confirmed eligible members, not yet consented to participate in program services. НС CIS - ELIGIBLE CONSENTED Use this code for eligible members, who have signed a consent to participate in the program.
+The member is consider enrolled at this time. Н3 CIS - NOT ELIGIBLE Use this code for not eligible members who do not meet CIS program requirements.
+H4 CIS - ELIGIBLE REFUSED Use this code for eligible members, who refused to participate in the program.
+H5 CIS - HOUSING PRE- TENANCY Use this code for enrolled members receiving CIS Pre-Tenancy Services . Н6 CIS - HOUSING TENANCY Use this code for enrolled members receiving CIS Tenancy Services. Н7 CIS - ENROLLED LOST TO FOLLOW UP Use this code for enrolled members who have been lost to follow up with 3 or more unsuccessful attempts by the health plan in the past 3 months. Н8 CIS - POTENTIALLY ELIGIBLE UNABLE TO CONTACT Use this code for potentially eligible members (found eligible by health plan) who have been unable to contact with 3 or more unsuccessful attempts by the health plan in the past 6 months.
+HP CIS - EXITED TO PERMANENT HOUSING Use this code for enrolled members (Pretenancy or tenancy services) who have exited the program to a known exit destination of permanent housing or longterm institutional setting (e.g. nursing homes). НТ CIS - EXITED TO TEMPORARY HOUSING Use this code for enrolled members (Pretenancy or tenancy services) who have exited the program to a known exit destination of temporary housing (e.g. transitional housing, homeless shelter and emergency shelter) or short-term institutional settings (e.g. hospital, short-term rehab). НН CIS - EXITED BACK TO HOMELESSNESS Use this code for enrolled members (Pretenancy or tenancy services) who have exited the program back to homelessness. (e.g. places not meant for habitation)